โฐ Minimum Connection Times

 ๐ข Terminal Information

 Dr. Ferdinand Lumban Tobing Airport (FLZ), also known as Pinangsori Airport, is a significant regional aviation hub serving the city of Sibolga and the surrounding North Tapanuli region on the western coast of Sumatra, Indonesia.
 Located in the Pinangsori district, approximately 40 kilometers from Sibolga city center, the airport provides a critical link for this historic port city and is a vital component of the region's transportation network.
-The facility features a modern terminal building, which was inaugurated in 2013 and further updated in 2019, showcasing architecture inspired by the traditional 'Rumah Bolon' houses of the Batak people.
+The airport operates a modern terminal building, which was inaugurated in 2013 and further updated in 2019, showcasing architecture inspired by the traditional 'Rumah Bolon' houses of the Batak people.

 The terminal at FLZ is designed to offer a comfortable and efficient experience for domestic travelers.
 Its distinctive curved roofs and decorative elements reflect the local cultural heritage, providing a unique welcoming atmosphere.
 Inside, passengers find essential amenities including clean waiting halls, check-in counters, and security screening areas.
 For dining and shopping, the terminal houses several small 'warungs' serving traditional Indonesian dishes and snacks, as well as kiosks offering travel necessities and local souvenirs.
 The compact layout ensures easy navigation between arrivals and departures.